0bscuri7y/BlitzCTF-2025/hardware/iot_sucks.md

-# CTF Writeup: IoT is Hard
+# CTF Writeup: IoT Sucks

 ### Challenge Description
 The challenge involved decoding a Morse code signal transmitted by an LED in a video file called `iot.mkv`.
 The LED blinks in patterns that represent Morse code characters, but standard Morse decoders fail due to timing irregularities and implementation bugs in the Arduino code controlling the LED.